Rykestrasse Synagogue: Visiting the synagogue

 Public tours through the Rykestrasse Synagogue are available on Thursdays between 14:00 and 18:00 and Sundays between 11:00 and 16:00.
 Tours are offered in German; an English tour starts at 16:00 on Thursdays.
 Entry is permitted until 17:30 pm and no entry is permitted at any other time.

 Services are held on Friday nights and Saturday mornings.

 The Synagogue can easily be accessed by public transport through the underground line U2 (stations Senefelderplatz and Eberswalder Strasse) and the tramway line M2 (stations Knaackstrasse and Marienburger Strasse).

-List of rabbis serving at Rykestraße Synagogue
+Clergy

 Since the archives of Jüdische Gemeinde zu Berlin were mostly destroyed following the compulsory dissolution of the community by the Nazi government exact years of office cannot be given.
 The rabbis also alternately served at other synagogues of Jüdische Gemeinde, some restricting themselves to only Alter Ritus or Neuer Ritus synagogues, some serving wherever the gabba'im invited them.